 BlueAir is based in Romania and although it offers flights to Greece, Turkey as well as Western European countries.

 Corendon.com is based in Turkey and offers mainly domestic flights and flights to Western European.

-Jat Airways is based in Belgrade and offers flights to Greece, Turkey and Western Europe.
+Jat Airways (now Air Serbia) is based in Belgrade and offers flights to Greece, Turkey and Western Europe.